tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 This implies that the detector stays online and that the detector must continuously be made aware when new nodes join the network.

-The algorithm itself is similar to the Paxos algorithm, which also relies on failure detectors and as such requires *f<n/2*, where n is the total number of processes.
+The algorithm itself is similar to the Paxos algorithm, which also relies on failure detectors and requires *f<n/2*, where n is the total number of processes.

 #### Raft